It wasn’t all that long ago that we were new to travel blogging.

 I remember approaching a blogger to do a guest post on his site.
 He was probably the first travel blog I came across and one that really inspired us when we were creating our own.
 It was almost as if he wrote the words straight from my own heart.
 I was a fan and looked up to him.

-And then I dealt with him personally and was shocked at how different he was, not at all like his persona online and I was shattered; felt like I was betrayed.
+And then I dealt with him personally and was shocked at how different he was, not at all like his persona online and I was shattered and felt betrayed.

 Especially if your site is not JUST a resource site, but more of a personality site and you are building a brand.
 We are much more than just our blog.
 We can be seen as a spokesperson, an ambassador.
 Authenticity is very important.